quickfeed/quickfeed/doc/dev.md

 ### Webhooks

 - GitHub [Webhooks API](https://docs.github.com/en/webhooks) is used for building and testing of code submitted by students.
 - A webhook is created automatically when installing the GitHub App on a course organization.
-It will react to every push event to any of course organization's repositories.
-- depending on the repository the push event is coming from, assignment information will be updated in the QuickFeed's database, or a docker container with a student solution code will be built and tested.
+The webhook will be triggered by pushes to repositories in the organization.
+- Push events from the `tests` repository may update
+  - The assignment information in QuickFeed's database.
+  - The Docker container and run.sh script used for building and testing student submitted code.
+- Push events from the `username-labs` repositories may trigger text execution.
 - The webhook will POST events to `$DOMAIN/hook/`, where `$DOMAIN` is the domain name of the server, as defined in your `.env` file.

 ### User roles/access levels for organization / team / repository